 "50,000 Venetians live in the historic center.
 Their numbers are down from 150,000 two centuries ago but this core of residents holds a deep love for their home: Iris and her grandmother are passionate to show people that there's much, much more to Venice than just St Mark's, beautiful though it is.

-So they write about the hidden, private side of Venice.
-From courtyard gardens to secret orchards, medicinal botany to vegetable patches.
+SO THEY WRITE ABOUT THE HIDDEN, PRIVATE SIDE OF VENICE: From courtyard gardens to secret orchards, medicinal botany to vegetable patches.
 Most lie behind anonymus, vertiginous, red brick walls, totally unknown to passers-by or their guidebooks, and astonishingly gardens cover almost half the surface area of the city.
 Often the only clue you'll have to being near a secret sanctuary is a waft of heavy vanilla, jasmine or lemon balm as you pass by.

 And most of the time you're probably no more than just a few feet away from an old vineyard, an ageing convent garden or, as Iris puts it, the second Venice, known only to residents.